shivansh/shivansh.github.io/_gsoc/Google-Summer-of-Code-with-FreeBSD.md

 Currently, community bonding period is going on in which we are supposed to get comfortable with the community and to make a plan of action for the time when the actual coding starts (23 May).
 I have already contributed 6 tests (the <a href="https://github.com/hirenp/packetdrill/pulls" target="_blank">pull requests</a> are yet to be merged &#x1F60B;), and currently studying various TCP scenarios upon which further tests will be made.

 This <a href="http://shivrai.github.io/gsoc/" target="_blank">section</a> of the blog will be updated regularly with the progress of the project.
+Plus you can also have a look at my FreeBSD <a href="https://wiki.freebsd.org/SummerOfCode2016/TCP-IP-RegressionTestSuite" target="_blank">wiki</a> for more details regarding the project.

 Until next time...